 The Australian Government's ambitious trade policy is geared towards increasing economic activity, creating jobs and getting a fair deal for Australia in the international marketplace.

-The Minister for Trade and Investment in conjunction with the Department of Foreign Affairs and Trade is responsible for negotiating with foreign governments to ensure better trade conditions for Australian products.
+The Minister for Trade, Tourism and Investment in conjunction with the Department of Foreign Affairs and Trade is responsible for negotiating with foreign governments to ensure better trade conditions for Australian products.
 The Australian Government pursues this goal at every level:

 - Multilaterally through the World Trade Organisation (WTO) by negotiating trade agreements which provide the legal ground-rules for international trade;

 - Regionally through Asia Pacific Economic Cooperation (APEC) and other international forums by strengthening regional trade links and pursuing common trade and economic goals;

 - Bilaterally through the negotiation of free trade agreements, such as with Singapore, Thailand and the United States that deliver substantial gains to Australia and which cannot be achieved in a similar timeframe elsewhere.

 Australia also works to expand markets and address market barriers in a range of countries and sectors, including Japan and China.

 Australia’s trade relations with Belgium and Luxembourg